Where Do Doberman Pinschers Come From?

 Dobermans are among the most intelligent dogs and rank number 5 in Stanley Coren’s book, “The Intelligence of Dogs.
 They are easy to train but can be stubborn or sometimes want to take charge.
 They need owners who know how to be the alpha dog.

 The Doberman has a single coat of short hair and sheds quite a lot.
 They are not considered to be hypoallergenic.

-Dobermans only need an occasional bath but its nails should be trimmed monthly.
+Dobermans only need an occasional bath, but their nails should be trimmed monthly.
 They require very little grooming.

 How Long Do Dobermans Live?

-The average lifespan of Dobermans is 10 to 12 years.
-They are generally healthy but may have some health issues including bloat, hip dysplasia, heart and thyroid problems.
-You should only get a Doberman from a breeder who does genetic testing.
+The average lifespan of a Doberman Pinscher is 10 to 12 years.
+They are generally healthy but may have some health issues, including bloat, hip dysplasia, and heart and thyroid problems.
+It would be best if you only got a Doberman from a breeder who does genetic testing.